Attrition Vs. Turnover: Key Differences You Need to Know

 What Does “Attrition Rate” Mean?

-An attrition rate describes turnover during a set period of time.
-It's the key metric that gives HR professionals insight into employee retention.
+A company’s attrition rate describes turnover over a set period.
+It’s the key metric that gives HR professionals insight into employee retention.

-In general, companies should strive to have a low attrition rate.
+In general, companies should strive for a low attrition rate.
 According to experts, healthy organizations have an attrition rate of 10% or less.
-At this attrition rate, your workforce is stable, and you're unlikely to risk shortages or other disruptions.
+At this attrition rate, your workforce is stable, and you’re unlikely to risk shortages or other disruptions.

-A high attrition rate indicates that employees are leaving your company after relatively short tenures.
+A high attrition rate shows that many employees are leaving your company in the same period.
 Over time, this can lead to major losses of institutional knowledge, a lack of stability, and negative impacts on morale.

 What Is Regrettable Attrition?